venkat1924/Comparison-of-Adversarial-ML-Techniques/README.md

 # TO DO
 ## Write Paper
-0. "When Digits Lie: A Critical Examination of Adversarial Tricks on MNIST"
+0. "When Digits Lie: A Critical Examination of Adversarial Attacks on MNIST"
 1. "Breaking the Code: An Analytical Study of Adversarial Attacks on MNIST Neural Networks"
 2. "Fooling the Neural Eye: A Comparative Analysis of Adversarial Techniques on Digit Recognition"
 3. "Deception by Design: Evaluating Adversarial Strategies Against MNIST Neural Networks"